 Warm autoantibodies (WAA) are targeted against “self” antigens on the red cell surface, and react best at body temperatures (contrast to cold autoantibodies).
 Warm autoantibodies typically react against all RBCs, though they may occasionally show relatively increased strength when certain Rh antigens are present).
 The biggest issues with people with WAAs follow:

 - Choose appropriate blood.
 Once alloantibodies have been ruled out, blood banks have to choose the most appropriate blood product for the recipient with a WAA.
 According to a survey published in 2017 (Ziman A et al, Transfusion 2017;57:463-477), most centers recommend matching such donors for antigens that the patient lacks in the Rh and Kell blood group systems in order to prevent formation of new antibodies, but others recommend much more extensive matching.
 There is no consensus at this point.

 - Overlook the incompatible crossmatch results.
-Typically, all units crossmatched after steps 1 and 2 are done will be incompatible.
-Most blood banks will crossmatch multiple acceptable units and choose those that are “least incompatible” with the recipient serum/plasma (though this method does not assure any additional safety!
-It does make people in the blood bank feel better, though!).
+Most often, all units crossmatched after steps 1 and 2 are done will be incompatible.
+Most blood banks will crossmatch multiple acceptable units and choose those that are “least incompatible” with the recipient serum/plasma (Please note that this method does not assure additional safety!
+It does make people feel better, though!).

 - Explain things to the clinician.
-Many clinicians do not understand WAAs, so blood bankers often have to try to help them through the scary-sounding idea of transfusing blood with incompatible crossmatches!
-However, when you do, please don’t try to reassure them by breaking out the “we chose the least incompatible units for your patient” argument!
+Many non-hematologist clinicians do not understand WAAs that well, so blood bankers often have to try to help them through the scary-sounding idea of transfusing blood with incompatible crossmatches!
+However, when you do so, please don’t try to reassure them by breaking out the “we chose the least incompatible units for your patient” argument!
 As mentioned above, while we often choose to give the unit that is most compatible on crossmatch, doing so in no way ensures more safety.

 Back to Glossary List